Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
+* Fixed: Status change of topics was not working with some WordPress configurations
 * Fixed: Display issues with some themes
 = 1.3.7 =
 * Added: Possibility to add multiple quotes at once